Patriots Park (Westchester): 1853–1942: homes and schools

 In 1896 he sold them to Amos Clark, who continued to lease out the cottages until renting the property to the recently established Knox School for Girls in 1911.
 It named the buildings, which housed its 42 students, after roses.
 By the end of the decade Knox had outgrown Brookside, and moved to a new campus in Cooperstown.
 In 1920 another girls' school, Highland Manor, moved in.

 Among the students to attend Highland Manor was Lauren Bacall, later a successful actress.
 In 1942, as its predecessor had, the school moved to a larger campus elsewhere.
 Two local women bought the park, had all but one of the neglected cottages demolished, and then donated the property to the two villages.
 At that time it was renamed to Patriot's Park.

 1943–present: park

 After World War II ended, three local garden clubs formed a committee to guide the restoration of the park.
 Following a plan by a still-unidentified architect, the foundations of the demolished houses were filled in and planted in 1949.
 Over the next six years further improvements were made.
 New paved paths were created, dead trees replaced with younger dogwoods and the brook channel lined with concrete.
 All the masonry was reset and repointed.

 The remaining house from Brookside Park was used as a gymnasium and storage area until it was demolished around 1970.
 The gatehouse is the only building left from that development.
 As of 1982 the villages of Tarrytown and North Tarrytown (as Sleepy Hollow was known until changing its name in the early 1990s) both allocated a thousand dollars a year to the park's maintenance.

+In 2026, local Boy Scout Evan Bloom of Troop 22, Tarrytown, restored and beautified the Captors Monument as part of his Eagle Scout Project.